maruel/pre-commit-go/TUTORIAL.md

     pre-commit-go writeconfig

-This command will set `min_version` to the current version.
+This command forcibly sets `min_version` to the current version.

 Build on pre-commit only